NordSecurity/NepTUN/xray/README.md

 -  The analysis of pcaps is quite limited right now because it doesn't decrypt the packets (this is being worked on)

-- There is currently no proper error handling, with errors being either ignored or `unwrap`-ed.
-Given the nature of the program, proper error handling is not necessary, but moving to `expect` instead of `unwrap` and adding better diagnostics would make it easier to use

 - There are multiple inefficiencies that could potentially impact the test results, the main one being not reusing buffers when creating and sending packets.
 Each packet that gets constructed allocates a new buffer when they could all reuse the same one

 - Sometimes the wireguard handshake times out.
 When that happens, just rerun and it should be fine.
 Having to rerun multiple times is rare, but it happens